xsuite/xfields/examples/beambeam_multibunch/design.md

 operation while feeding the two beams back into each other.
-Bunch positions are derived from the study, so users cannot accidentally provide a `zeta_bunches` array inconsistent with the configured filling. `RigidBunchTwiss` contains the two beam results as `cw` and `acw`; each is a `BunchTwiss` collection with one Xtrack `TwissTable` per filled bunch.
+Bunch positions are derived from the study, so users cannot accidentally provide a `zeta_bunches` array inconsistent with the configured filling. `BeamBeamRigidBunchTwiss` contains the two beam results as `cw` and `acw`; each is a `MultiBunchTwiss` collection with one independent Xtrack `TwissTable` per filled bunch.
+Its table-like summary has one row per physical slot and scalar Twiss quantities as columns.
+Bunches can be selected by cached name, slot or positional index, while `at_element(...)` resolves and caches the common lattice index before extracting values from all bunch tables. `solve(...)` returns the more specific `BeamBeamRigidBunchSolution`, which adds convergence diagnostics.
 The containers live in Xfields together with `BeamBeamRigidBunchStudy` and its solver.

 ``solve(...)`` raises ``RuntimeError`` by default if ``max_iterations`` is reached before ``tol_sigma``.
 A deliberate fixed-iteration study can pass